8 Exercises That Flatten Your Belly (Without a Single Crunch)

 Core power exercise: Soccer throw

 Once you’ve built a foundation and your progression continues, move into power core exercises like this one.
 To complete a soccer throw, stand tall with a medicine ball (or weight of your choice) overhead.
 Quickly throw the ball toward the floor and follow through with the arms.
 Complete two to three sets of this power core exercise, repeating the steps for eight to 12 repetitions.
 Your abdominals should be engaged, says Fritsche.
 The most common mistake she sees is that people go through the motions and don’t focus on tightening and engaging the core muscles.
 Locey describes it as a great total body exercise.
 “It is working not only your upper and lower abs as you go from a total stretch with your hands above [your head], to squeezing your abdominals as you forcefully throw the ball down to the floor, but [it] also works your triceps and latissimus dorsi (back).”
-Start eating these 15 foods to slim down your waist in no time.
+(Learn what can cause latissimus dorsi pain.)

 Core power exercise: Swiss Ball with medicine ball pullover throw